-NHS staff are appealing to families and friends who wish to visit patients in local hospitals in South Devon to ‘visit responsibly’ to help reduce the spread of the common sickness and diarrhoea bug, Norovirus.
+NHS staff are appealing to families and friends who wish to visit patients in hospitals in South Devon to ‘visit responsibly’ to help reduce the spread of the common sickness and diarrhoea bug, Norovirus.

 Dr Selina Hoque, Director of Infection Prevention and Control at Torbay and South Devon NHS Foundation Trust, said: “Although Norovirus rarely requires medical treatment, for those who are already ill it can be more serious and it also makes it more complicated for us to provide care in the hospital.

 “Most people will recover from the bug within a few days, but will remain contagious for some time after the symptoms have disappeared.
 For hospital patients, who can often be more vulnerable due to existing illness or injury, the bug can have a more serious impact on their health.
 It is vitally important we protect our patients and we have well established systems in place to do this.
 However, we really need visitors and members of the public to assist us by visiting responsibly.